Jaydeep1-Chotaliya/Superstore-Dashboard-using-Excel/README.md

 ## **1 INTRODUCTION**

-The Excel file encompasses vital data illustrating the growth of supermarkets in some of the most densely populated cities, namely Yangon, Naypyitaw, and Mandalay.
-The presence of high market competition underscores the significance of this dataset.
-It delves into the historical sales of a reputable supermarket company, meticulously chronicling its operations across three distinct branches over a span of three months, namely January, February, and March.
-The availability of such detailed and organized data facilitates the seamless application of predictive data analytics methods.
-Armed with this dataset, implementing predictive analytics becomes a straightforward task, offering the potential for valuable foresight into market trends and a competitive edge within the bustling supermarket industry of these cities.
+Excel file contains crucial data on supermarket growth in densely populated cities: Yangon, Naypyidaw, and Mandalay, emphasizing high market competition.
+Detailed historical sales data of a reputable supermarket across three branches over three months (January to March) enables seamless application of predictive analytics.
+Possesses potential for valuable foresight into market trends, providing a competitive edge in the bustling supermarket industry of these cities.

 ## **2 SOLUTION STRATERGY**